Pictures are attention grabbers.

 You're preaching to the choir Gcrhoads.
 Wikipedia commons along with flickr and pictures that I have taken are my main source of hub photos.
 Good source of information.

-Mel Carriere from San Diego California on September 06, 2015:
+Mel Carriere from Snowbound and down in Northern Colorado on September 06, 2015:

 I use these photos constantly, primarily because I am a crappy photographer with limited photoshop skills.
 I can find almost everything I need there, and I wholeheartedly agree with you that a great picture can draw attention to a crappy article, and a bad picture can drive people away from an otherwise great article.
 Fantastic hub!